Counterfeit and Fake Wines

-Can Temperature / Humidity data recording device like eProvenance or similar available and/or requestable?
+Can Temperature / Humidity data recording devices like eProvenance or similar be available and/or requestable?

-Was the container always plugged in and at ideal temperature all along during the transit?
+Was the container always plugged in and at an ideal temperature all along during the transit?

-And more importantly during the few stops in between departure and arrival at final destination? (change of transportation, during waiting time period for formalities at customs, etc…)
+And more importantly during the few stops in between departure and arrival at the final destination? (change of transportation, during the waiting time period for formalities at customs, etc…)

 Does it come directly from the winery?